Book Review: THE HAPPY ROOM by Catherine Palmer

 “They described my experience better than I’d ever been able to myself.”

 Before Valérie began writing about her TCK experience, she first read Third Culture Kids: Growing up Among Worlds by David C. Pollock and Ruth E. Van Reken.
-She says that after she read the book she “felt an overwhelming sense of recognition and relief.”
+She says that after she read the book, she “felt an overwhelming sense of recognition and relief.”
 She had the opportunity to hear Ruth speak about her work.
 The stories “were even more powerful in person.”
 It was from this opportunity that Valérie found the courage to pitch Ruth her story idea about Emma.
-From there, Ruth put her in touch with Jo Parfitt at Summertime Publishing and as the saying goes, “the rest is history.”
+From there, Ruth put her in touch with Jo Parfitt at Summertime Publishing, and as the saying goes, “the rest is history.”

 Valérie’s thoughts on publishing~

-• Take the time to let your target audience read it and give you honest feed back on the content of your work.
+• Take the time to let your target audience read it and give you honest feedback on the content of your work.

 • Take the time to let it rest once in a while before you continue writing.